 The spacious and bright Brody Family Early Learning Center is filled with welcoming and stimulating classrooms.
 Each room includes comprehensive areas that support exploratory learning and creative expression.
-Being in a JCC also affords our students unique opportunities not found in other schools, including swim lessons in our heated indoor pool, a full-sized gymnasium and a large outdoor playground.
+Being in a JCC also affords our students unique opportunities not found in other schools, including swim lessons in our heated indoor pool, a full-sized gymnasium,a large outdoor playground and a working garden.

 The Brody Family Early Learning Center is a Sheva Cornerstone School!

 Sheva is JCC Association's signature program for JCC early childhood centers.
 The succes of early childhood education depends not only on the educator, but on the combined efforts of everyone involved in the program, including the children, famililes and the program directors.